I'm an online writer and proud owner of an Audi 1.8T. My articles focus on helping Audi and Volkswagen owners handle DIY

 I recently had to sell my beautiful GTI due to money problems and buy another one that apparently has more things wrong with it than Gary Busey.
 After reinstalling all the vacuum hoses that had been torn out, I noticed a loud hiss between the valve cover and intake manifold.
 After a few tests, I came to the conclusion that it was either the intake manifold gasket leaking or the fuel injector seats.

-This DIY will focus on removing the intake manifold, but once you have it out, it will also be a good time to replace older vac hoses, pcv tubes, hoses, and to give your intake a nice polish or paint job (look at the quality job the previous owner did with his dremel!)
+This DIY will focus on removing the intake manifold, but once you have it out, it will also be a good time to replace older vac hoses, PVC tubes, hoses, and to give your intake a nice polish or paint job (look at the quality job the previous owner did with his Dremel!)

 Tools for the Job